List of Homeland characters: Bibi Hamed

 Played by René Ifrah, Bibi Hamed is the leader of a jihadist cell operating out of Berlin.
 After learning that Bibi's uncle is an influential emir in Syria's terrorist network, Quinn decides to accompany the jihadists to Syria, posing as a mercenary.
 However, Bibi reveals that his plan never was to go to Syria, but rather launch a chemical attack on Berlin itself.
 The jihadists hold Quinn prisoner and use him as a test subject for their sarin chamber.
-Bibi's cousin Qasim saves Quinn's life by injecting him with an antidote; Bibi kills another member of the team as punishment, knowing Qasim was responsible but refusing to kill a family member.
+Bibi's cousin Qasim saves Quinn's life by injecting him with an antidote; Bibi frames and kills another member of the team as punishment, knowing Qasim was responsible but refusing to kill a family member.
 At the train station where the attack is to take place, Carrie convinces Qasim to stop Bibi from releasing the weapon.
 When Qasim confronts his cousin, Bibi kills him, only to be shot dead himself by Carrie, thus stopping the attack.